uds-lsv/noise-matrix-ner/README.md

   * *noisematrix.py*: Utility code for noise matrices, including visualization.
   * *experimentalsettings.py*: Utility code to store experimental configurations.
 * *config*: Example configurations for the different experiments.
 * *data*: Due to legal reasons, this repository only contains some dummy data.
 The CoNLL02/03 datasets are widely available.
 The Estonian NER dataset can be obtained [here](https://metashare.ut.ee/repository/browse/estonian-ner-corpus/88d030c0acde11e2a6e4005056b40024f1def472ed254e77a8952e1003d9f81e/).
+Clean and noisy training data need to be parallel (see dummy data).
+The data needs to be in the CoNLL BIO2 format.

 ## License & Citation